UAE's G42 launches open source Arabic language AI model

 Jais will be available via an open source license.

-The group trained the Jais model on a Cerebras' supercomputer called a Condor Galaxy.
-This year Cerebras announced it had sold three such units to G42, with the first scheduled to arrive this year and the remaining units to be delivered in 2024.
+The group trained the Jais model on a Cerebras supercomputer called a Condor Galaxy built in partnership with G42.
+This year Cerebras announced it had agreed to build three such units with G42, with the first scheduled to arrive this year and two additional units to be delivered in 2024.

+"This model was trained, from start to finish, of 13 billion (parameters), in three and a half days," Cerebras CEO Andrew Feldman said.
+"But there was months of work before that."

-(Reporting by Max A. Cherney in San Francisco; Editing by Josie Kao)
+(Reporting by Max A. Cherney in San Francisco; Editing by Josie Kao and Mark Porter)

 ((Max.Cherney@thomsonreuters.com; 415-484-6872 @chernandburn on Twitter;))